AdobeDocs/lightroom-partner-apis/usage/calling.md

-# Calling a Lightroom API
+## Calling a Lightroom API

-As described [elsewhere](../docs/01-getting-started.md), applications must acquire an **API Key** by registering an **integration** as an Adobe partner.
-Using the API Key to authenticate a Lightroom customer with the Adobe Identity Management System enables the application to acquire an **Access Token**.
+As described [elsewhere](../docs/01-getting-started.md), applications must acquire an _API key_ by registering an _integration_ as an Adobe partner.
+Using the API key to authenticate a Lightroom customer with the Adobe Identity Management System enables the application to acquire an _access token_.

-The API Key must be included in the `X-API-Key` header in every API call, while the access token must be included in the `Authorization: Bearer` header.
+The API key must be included in the `X-API-Key` header in every API call, while the access token must be included in the `Authorization: Bearer` header.

 Sample cURL for calling an API might be: